 The workers’ compensation system is no-fault, meaning that claimants do not need to prove anyone was at fault for their accident or illness in order to receive compensation.
 In return, claimants are generally barred from suing their employers directly.
 However, if another party other than the employer caused the accident, they may be sued in a third-party claim.

 Third-party claims may be filed in conjunction with workers’ compensation claims.
 If a third party negligently caused the accident, they may be held liable for additional damages such as pain and suffering in a wrongful death suit.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you determine your best legal options for recovering maximum financial compensation.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you determine your best legal options for recovering maximum financial compensation.